Fmhofmann Powers Eyewear Creativity with 3D Printing

 “So I had always intended to return to 3D printing as a manufacturing method.
 Now with eyewear as my focus, I had a fantastic opportunity to look at how techniques and technologies had evolved.
 To find out if the frustrations I had faced many years ago were now a thing of the past, particularly in terms of design optimization.
 For me, there is no point in using a particular production method unless it can become part of the design DNA.
 It was around this time that I first began speaking with Materialise who already had a strong reputation in this field.”

-A few years later — having field-tested feasibility through some initial projects, he set up his own eyewear brand (fmhofmann) with business partner Coerte Voorhees and attended several 3D printing events, including the Materialise World Summit 2017, Hofmann was ready to take things further.
-He met with 3DP specialist, Materialise and presented his plans for Cosmos, what would become the industry’s 3D-printed eyewear range with complex moving parts created entirely from additive technologies.
+A few years later — having field-tested feasibility through some initial projects, he set up his own eyewear brand (fmhofmann) with business partner Coerte Voorhees and attended several 3D printing events, including the Materialise World Summit 2017 — Hofmann was ready to take things further.
+He met with 3D printing specialists Materialise and presented his plans for Cosmos, what would become the industry’s 3D-printed eyewear range with complex moving parts created entirely from additive technologies.

 Turning design vision into luxurious reality